LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Reproducibility

 \subsection{Language ID}

-All language identification experiments and results can be replicated through \verb|code/language-id/|.
-All relevant data is decoupled from the code directory and can be found in \verb|data/language-id|, and trained language models can be found in \verb|data/lms|
+\verb|code/language-id/| contains the relveant scripts to replicate all language identification experiments, training, model architecture, and results.
+Relevant language identification data is decoupled from the code directory and is located in \verb|data/language-id|.